UKCloud/documentation/articles/openshift/oshift-how-restrict-access-to-openshift-routes-by-ip-address.md

 After creating and exposing a route in OpenShift in the usual manner, you can then add an annotation to the route specifying the IP address(es) that you would like to add to the allow-list.

 > [!IMPORTANT]
-> Addiong this annotation for an IP address or list of addresses/subnets automatically denies all traffic from addresses outside this list.
+> Adding this annotation for an IP address or list of addresses/subnets automatically denies all traffic from addresses outside this list.

 You apply the annotation to a route in the following manner: